alexandre-abrioux/reddit-slate-nights/README.md

 # Reddit Slate Night 2.1

-WebExtension enhancing the apparence of [reddit.com](https://www.reddit.com/).
+WebExtension enhancing the appearance of [reddit.com](https://www.reddit.com/).

 All credits goes to */u/the_tenderhooks* for the design.